trzy/Supermodel/Docs/README.txt

                     -vert-shader=<file>

-    Description:    Allows external fragment and vertex shaders to be used for 3D rendering.
+    Description:    Allows external fragment and vertex shaders to be used for 3D rendering.  <file> is the file path.
 Files should be ASCII text files containing GLSL source code.
 The file extension is not important.
 By default, Supermodel's internal shader programs are used.
+These options are intended for future extensibility and for use by developers.

     ----------------